calangohc/Gitpod-Retorno_Terca_Python-jun2022/README.md

 # Gitpod-Python-Debug
-Calang, Retorno da Terça do Python com Gitpod
+Calango, Retorno da Terça do Python com Gitpod